DSmmartin/mlflops/README.md

-# MlFlops: deep dive into MLOps with MLOps
+# MLFlops: deep dive into MLOps with MLFlow

 ## 1. Deploy and setup PostgreSQL database to remote backend